yaoyao-wang/Dividend-Yield/README.md

 (10) We calculate the dividend yield of SPY (div_ratio_spy) by dividing the annual dividend of spy by the day’s spy closing price and times 100 to get a percentage

-(11) That’s how we calculate the dividend yield and dividend yield of SPY
+(11) That’s how we calculate the dividend yield of current stock and the dividend yield of SPY

 ### · Step Three: Plotting